-And since our founding, our programs and activities remain focused on supporting the professional growth and development of state health officials.
-We know our Members may come to NACDD for different reasons, but as we face an increasingly challenging public health landscape, one thing remains constant: NACDD is here to serve you so that you can best serve your community
+Since our founding in 1988, NACDD's programs and activities remain focused on supporting the professional growth and development of state health officials.
+As we face an increasingly challenging public health landscape, NACDD is here to serve you so that you can best serve your community

 The following are highlights of the resources we offer to you:

 - Learn about and assess your competencies: NACDD’s Chronic Disease Competencies Assessment Tool allows Members to identify their current level of proficiency in each of the competency areas.
 Members can use the tool to: establish a baseline of current skills in a new position; conduct periodic self-assessments to observe change; work with a manager to compare assessments; and develop IDPs to support ongoing progress and advancement.